TCU football shuts out Sibley East 14-0

 With their combined efforts, the Titans put up a wall that locked the teams into a 0-0 stalemate in the first quarter.
 TCU then took the upper hand in the second.

-With less than five minutes on the clock, the team pushed Sibley East toward its own end zone with the help of the team’s rushing leader Kayden Factor, who gained a total of 72 yards over the course of the game.
+With less than five minutes on the clock, the team pushed Sibley East toward its own end zone with the help of the team’s rushing leader Kayden Factor, who gained a total of 72 yards.
 This gave Brandon Balma the opportunity to run in for a three-yard touchdown.
 Junior wide receiver Riley O’Malley then completed a two-point conversion after a pass from Adam Frederickson.

 Neither team made gains in the third, but TCU built on its lead in the fourth.
 Quarterback Adam Frederickson successfully threw a 22-yard pass to Riley O’Malley for another touchdown.
 The team failed to get the PAT, but 14 points was more than enough for the Titans to win the game, continuing to shut out Sibley East the rest of the way.